-Also, romantic Valentine’s Day dates can be pretty generic.
-We’re supposed to want candlelight, chocolates, soft music and rose petals, and if we really truly do, that’s great – but what if we don’t?
+Plus, romantic Valentine’s Day dates can be pretty generic.
+We’re supposed to want candlelight, chocolates, soft music, and rose petals — but what if we don’t?
+That’s definitely not everyone’s vibe (although there’s nothing wrong with you if it is — more power to you!).

 Setting the stage.